CExA-project/ddc/docs/concepts.md

 ## ddc::Chunk and ddc::ChunkSpan

-The `ddc::Chunk` is a container that holds the data, while `ddc::ChunkSpan` behaves like `std::mdspan`, meaning they are pointers to the data contained within the `ddc::Chunk`.
+The `ddc::Chunk` is a container that holds the data, while `ddc::ChunkSpan` behaves like `std::mdspan`, meaning it is a pointer to the data contained within the `ddc::Chunk`.

   As mentioned in the introduction, DDC is a library that offers strongly typed indexing.
 Chunks contain data that can be accessed by unique identifiers called discrete elements.
 Thus, to access the data at a specific point in a 2D space, instead of entering two integers corresponding to the 'x' and 'y' axes, DDC requires entering the coordinate `x` as a discrete element of the x position: `ddc::DiscreteElement<DDimX>`, and entering the `y` coordinate as a discrete element following the y dimension: `ddc::DiscreteElement<DDimY>`.
 This is done after predefining a strong typing for the discretized `X` dimension as `DDimX` and a strong typing for the discretized `Y` dimension as `DDimY` (see the heat equation example \subpage uniform_heat_equation "examples/uniform_heat_equation.cpp").